ajarboso/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-ARBOSO/README.md

 ### 📈 Temporal Trends:
 ####  Trends in the number of tracks released over time:

 ```
 #display count the number of tracks released each year
 tracks = df['released_year'].value_counts().sort_index().reset_index()
 tracks.columns = ['Year', 'Track Count']
 tracks
 ```

+- This code counts the number of tracks released each year in the df DataFrame and organizes this information in a new DataFrame called tracks.
+It first counts occurrences of each unique year in the released_year column using value_counts(), giving the number of tracks released per year.
+The counts are then sorted in ascending order by year using sort_index(), which arranges the data chronologically.
+After sorting, reset_index() is applied to convert the result into a DataFrame with a default integer index.
+Finally, the columns are renamed to Year and Track Count for clarity.
+The resulting tracks DataFrame provides a clear view of the number of tracks released each year, with each row showing a specific year and the corresponding track count.

 Output:
 ![image](https://github.com/user-attachments/assets/80ae7296-ccab-41b3-a575-457ed3333d45) ![image](https://github.com/user-attachments/assets/a0392fde-b4e8-479b-802c-e17732b9a21a)

+- The analysis of the tracks DataFrame shows how the number of tracks released has changed over time.
+By plotting the Year against Track Count, we can observe trends such as increases or decreases in music releases over the years.
+Here's a code to create the plot:

 #### Plotted tracks released per year: